spencerdavidii/Microsoft-Azure-Security-Role-Based-Access-Control-Lab/README.md

 ![Azure](https://github.com/user-attachments/assets/9441ba71-f28c-48e0-814b-d3f8b45e937b)

 ### Objectives
+Built and documented a hands-on lab using Microsoft Entra ID (formerly Azure AD) to create and manage user identities, security groups, and role assignments—demonstrating core identity and access management skills in a cloud-based environment.”

 In this lab, I will show how users and groups are created vin Microsoft Azure environments.Identity and Access are at the core of how Role-Based Access Control (RBAC) works in Microsoft Azure.